It’s our favorite time of year: the Ekphrasis call is here! We love this theme so much we make it a yearly tradition.

 Before submitting your photography for consideration, please ensure you follow our guidelines for submission.

 Resolution & Format: Wild Greens accepts high-resolution photography, including photos taken on mobile devices, provided it is submitted as a JPEG or TIFF (no HEIC or PNG files) and shows no signs of digital zoom grain or heavy filtering.
-Photography must meet a minimum 2000px on the long edge at 250 DPI.
+Photography must meet a minimum 2000px on the long edge.
+We prioritize accepting photos at 250 DPI, but will occasionally make exceptions.
 While we are a digital publication, we ask for this standard because we want your work to look as sharp on a 4K monitor as it does in your mind.

-Color Profile: All images must be converted to and saved with the sRGB color profile.
-Images submitted in Adobe RGB, ProPhoto, or CMYK will be rejected as they will not display accurately on our digital platform.
+Color Profile: Images should ideally be saved with the sRGB color profile in order to display accurately on our digital platform.

 No Watermarks: We do not accept photography with watermarks, as watermarks are not part of the composition of the piece.
 You retain the rights to your work and we credit you as the artist through the magazine.